Garrison Ground 2: Records on the ground

-The ground's three List A fixtures all featured Kent as the home side.
+The ground's three List A fixtures all featured Kent as the home team.
 The highest total made was 208 runs by Kent against Gloucestershire in 1971, with David Nicholls recording the ground's highest List A individual score in the same match with 64 runs.
 Derek Underwood recorded the best bowling figures on the ground in List A matches in the same game, taking four wickets for 25 runs from eight overs.
 All three matches on the ground were 40 over matches in the John Player League.

 Modern use

 The ground is no longer in use as a cricket ground.
 This site is used as a recreation ground with football pitches laid out and was used by the Royal Engineers for hockey, football and rugby union in the past.
 The nearby Garrison Stadium has been used for a number of sports and is the current home of Medway Dragons who use it for rugby league.